ZeusWPI/zeus.ugent.be/content/blog/22-23/repurposing_ewaste.md

 <%= figure 'https://pics.zeus.gent/U3mZM6ZSnn0uVSyNJSwECHN99UjYqTa6aTFI0vvm.jpg', 'Colored PCB traces of mystery header' %>

-We then soldered wires (it's not pretty or cleaned, but it works) to the port and used a cheap logic analyser to see what is happening on the IO pins (a logic analyser is a tool that captures and displays multiple signals from a digital device).
+We then soldered wires (it's not pretty or clean, but it works) to the port and used a cheap logic analyser to see what is happening on the IO pins (a logic analyser is a tool that captures and displays multiple signals from a digital device).
 See the screenshot below for what happens after booting the device.

 <%= figure 'https://pics.zeus.gent/dZororR96zqGFfsOHv5cWowC3e5RUiL2l4Pls8qS.jpg', 'Logic analyzer connected to board' %>